emcparland/dmspOTUs/dmsp18s/README.md

 cut -d "," -f4 query.align.csv | wc -l
 ```
 Create edgecode and add a new column to the query.align.csv file that interprets which edge each OTU was placed on
- *I'm sure there is a better way to do this, but the following commands creates 'edge_code.txt' where there are multiple edges in the reference seqs which will then be assigned to the csv file of OTUs*
+ *I'm sure there is a better way to do this, but the following commands creates edge_code.txt which is a list of the edges associated with each reference sequence.*
 ```
 sed 's/,[A-Z]\|([A-Z]/\n&/g' query.align.jplace |head -n107 |tail -n105 |tr '{' '\n'|awk -F} '{print $1}' |awk -F: '{print $1}' | tr '\n' ' ' | sed 's/,//g' | sed 's/(//g' | sed 's/ / |/g' | sed 's/|[A-Z]/\n&/g' > edge_code.txt
 ```